Facmax/react-pokedex/README.md

 4. Type "npm install" and let the console download all necessary packages.

-5. Type 'npm start', and the project will automatically launch a web page on your localhost (by default at this URL: [http://localhost:3000/](http://localhost:3000/)
+5. Type 'npm start', and the project will automatically launch a web page on your localhost. (by default at this URL: [http://localhost:3000/](http://localhost:3000/)